-You’ll use the space-time cube to find hot and cold spots of pollution.
-Then, you’ll interpret the results of the Emerging Hot Spot Analysis tool.
+You’ll use the space-time cube to find hot and cold spots of pollution with the Emerging Hot Spot Analysis tool from the Space Time Pattern Mining toolbox.
+Then, you’ll interpret the results.
+You will do this analysis in the Part 3.1 map.

 - If necessary, reopen the InvestigateGlobalPollutionPatterns project.

-- In the Geoprocessing pane, search for and open the Emerging Hot Spot Analysis tool.
+- In the Geoprocessing pane, if necessary, click the Back button.
+Search for and open the Emerging Hot Spot Analysis tool.

-- Navigate to the space-time cube you saved previously.
+- Browse to the space-time cube you saved previously.
 Click the file named PM25.nc and click OK.

 - For Analysis Variable, choose PM 2.5_NONE_ZEROS.
 This field contains the levels of fine particulate matter, with missing values filled with zeros.